benofben/properties/3019 63rd/README.md

 # Alki Beach House

-Modern Alki Beach house a block from restaurants and Alki Beach Park.
-Steps from all the fun of Alki while at the same time private and secluded in your own freestanding house with no shared walls.
-Wake up, get a coffee and go for a run on the beachside shared use path!
-Watch for sea lions in the Sound while you kayak or paddle board.
+Modern Alki Beach house, a block from Alki Beach Park.
+Steps from all the fun of Alki, while still private and secluded in your own house with no shared walls.
+Perfect for outdoor enthusiasts!
+Take a bike ride or go for a run on the beachside shared use path!
+Look for sea lions in the Sound while you kayak or paddle board.
+Steps away to great restaurants and coffee shops.
+Come live your best life at Alki Beach!

 Amenities include:
 * 3 bed, 2.25 bath